Connie Willis Books in Order

 While I do think it helps to get the proper Connie Willis books order, you don't necessarily need to read them in the proper order.
 The earlier books just flesh out the world a bit more and offer some better explanation for Willis' particular brand of time travel, but each story does stand on its own.

 That said, if you are anything like me, you are a completist and probably very curious about events and characters that are mentioned or alluded to in Blackout and All Clear, so let's just go ahead and put these books in their proper order.
 The earlier works are better than the new titles anyway, so you'll want to read them.
+In fact, I would even suggest skipping Blackout and All Clear altogether in favor of reading The Doomsday Book and To Say Nothing of the Dog.

 Fire Watch is a novelette that appears in the short story collection, Fire Watch.
 It won both the Hugo and Nebula Awards for "best novellette" in 1983 and it is the first time that the Oxford time travelers are introduced.